Literary Fiction Genres

 Supernatural mysteries comprise a small yet venerable subgenre, overlapping with 'fantasy.'
 These stories follow the standard 'mystery' format, with a strange crime or murder, where the villian turns out to be an actual ghost (or other fantastic being).
 Mother-and-son authors Kate and Hesketh Prichard's 1899 novel Ghosts depicts the brilliant scientist Flaxman Low discovering same.

 Third World mysteries are a fast-growing subgenre, whose setting and characters are drawn entirely from those (often unfamiliar) cultures.
 Among the first was Alexander McCall Smith's The No. 1 Ladies' Detective Agency (and its sequels), featuring Precious Ramotswe and set in Botswana.
-(Recently made into a TV series from HBO -- actually filmed in Botswana.)
+(Also made into a TV series from HBO -- actually filmed in Botswana.)
 Another example is H. R. F. Keating's novel Inspector Ghote, featuring a Bombay/Mumbai policeman.
 The novel Wife of the Gods and its sequels were written by Kwei J. Quartey, himself a native of Ghana.

 Whodunit tales are quintessential mysteries, and star a clever investigator who either travels to, or was already present at, the scene of a murder.
 Often there are obvious suspect(s), but the real killer turns out to be the least likely character, as ultimately revealed during a confrontational (yet rational, and oddly calm) gathering.
 Agatha Christie's gripping 1939 novel And Then There Were None was filmed by George Pollock as Ten Little Indians.
 (The novel's original British title is unprintable, due to the notorious n-word.)